turboMaCk/glue/README.md

        ]
 ```

-You can use [`Cmd.map`][cmd-map] inside `init` as well as
-[`Sub.map`][sub-map] which is fairly similar to
+You can use `Cmd.map` inside `init` as well as `Sub.map` which is fairly similar to
-[`Html.map`][html-map] in `subscriptions` to finish wiring of a child module (`SubModule`).
+`Html.map` in `subscriptions` to finish wiring of a child module (`SubModule`).

 And this is as far as pure TEA goes.
 This may possibly be good fit for your needs, and that's OK.
 Why might you still want to use this package?

-- Ability to define mapping updates of modules and Cmd/Sub mapping in single place (DRY).
+- It gives you the ability to define mapping updates of modules and Cmd/Sub mapping in single place (DRY).
-- Simplifies the routine code in functions delegating to child modules
+- It simplifies the routine code in functions delegating to child modules
-- Enforces common type interface for functions expesed from modules
+- Enforces common type interface for functions expressed from modules

 ## How?

 **The most important type that TEA is built around is `( Model, Cmd Msg )`.
 All we're missing is just a tiny abstraction that will
 make working with this pair easier.
 This is really the core idea of the whole `Glue` package.**

-To simplify glueing of things together, the `Glue` type is introduced by this package.
+To simplify gluing of things together, this package introduces the `Glue` type.
 This is simply just a name-space for pure functions that defines interface between modules to which you can then refer by single name.
 Other functions within the `Glue` package use the `Glue.Glue` type as proxy to access these functions.

-> Note that Glue has essentialy 2 parts.
-The first one is super simple Lens for model updates.
+> Note that Glue has essentially 2 parts.
+The first one is simple Lens for model updates.
-> The second is writter of for effects (Cmds, Subscriptions).
+> The second is writer of effects (Cmds, Subscriptions).

-### Glueing independent TEA App
+### Gluing independent TEA App

 This is how we can construct the `Glue` type for [counter example](https://guide.elm-lang.org/architecture/buttons.html):